DEPUTY COUNTRY DIRECTOR - PROGRAMME

 - Master’s degree in international development, public administration, business administration, public policy or other relevant social sciences.

-- 10 years of relevant experience in development in a governmental, multilateral or civil society organization in a multi-cultural setting.
-3 or more years of senior-level management responsibilities of similar size and complexity.
+- 15 years of relevant experience in development in a governmental, multilateral or civil society organization in a multi-cultural setting; 7 or more years of senior-level management responsibilities of similar size and complexity.
+Experience dealing with a UN Mission and integrated programming

 Click here for important information for US Permanent Residents ('Green Card' holders).